naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Saturday 01 July 2023 06:54:09 AM UTC
+*last update of this page is Wednesday 05 July 2023 05:30:05 AM UTC

 <center>